 As a recently trained economist, one of the more shocking things about Robinson’s textbook is the way many core features of neoclassical economics are brushed away in a sentence or paragraph as mere metaphysical reasoning.
 She defines such reasoning as being “applied to a use of language that conveys no factual information, describes no logical relations nor gives precise instructions and yet is calculated to affect conduct.”
 One such concept is utility, which is described as follows when it is first introduced

 Utility is the characteristic of commodities which makes individuals want to buy them, and individuals buy commodities to enjoy utility consuming them.Another metaphysical concept is that of profit maximisation; which is purely defined in terms of itself.
 While it may seem a little smug of Robinson to dismiss these ideas, the unscientific nature of metaphysical concepts renders much of the economic approach to generating knowledge utterly useless.
 Not a week passes when I don’t see a new economics paper or seminar that makes appeals to unmeasurable and unknowable concepts, defined purely in terms of themselves, that exist only as story-telling devices.
-Just a few days ago I sat in a seminar where labour markets where being ‘modelled’ in terms of an unquantifiable concept of search efficiency, which could not be defined without circular reasoning, and offered no testable predictions.
+Just a few days ago I sat in a seminar where labour markets were being ‘modelled’ in terms of an unquantifiable concept of search efficiency, which could not be defined without circular reasoning and offered no testable predictions.

 Another feature of Robinson’s book is that unlike our new Australian learning standards in economics, her text includes the following index items

-Moral considerations, 2-3, 42, 313; see also Metaphysics, Politics and Social Justice.For anyone with a mainstream economics education these terms would seem wildly out of place.
+Moral considerations, 2-3, 42, 313; see also Metaphysics, Politics and Social Justice.For anyone with a mainstream economics education, these terms would seem wildly out of place.
 Even the mere suggestion of morality in economics these days will cast you as an outsider and ruin your career prospects.
-Economists love to see themselves as value free, and collectively ignore the reality that any welfare analysis is inherently a moral analysis.
+Economists love to see themselves as value-free, and collectively ignore the reality that any welfare analysis is inherently a moral analysis.